haneulab/cdocs/lecture4/README.md

 Today, we went over a few different topics.
 For each topic related codes, please go to the corresponding `.c` file.

-**Note** some of you may have confusion understanding what `void` means before the function name or inside the function argument, for this, I created a directory in here `./functions/`, please go there and read `README.md`.

 ---

 ###  Loops and Prefix & Postfix Expressions